 Welcome to Mt Alexander Animal Welfare Inc

 The shelter is an essential service for animals in our community.
 Our staff and volunteers will continue to care for our sheltered animals during the next seven days of lockdown, but the shelter will be closed to the public, with the exception of pre-arranged appointments.

-Where possible, please call the shelter to arrange a time for stray drop offs.
+Where possible, please call the shelter to arrange a time for stray drop offs and reclaiming pets.

 MEDIA RELEASE – COMMUNITY VET GRANT – MIDLAND EXPRESS 12 JANUARY 2021